10 Best Compression Running Socks Tested & Reviewed

 Q: I bought some compression socks, but they are really uncomfortable.
 Are they supposed to be so painful to wear?

 A: They should not be painful to wear.
 A fit that is too tight would be counter productive to their intended benefits.
+Rather than increase blood flow to your lower leg as they should, a compression sock that is too tight will restrict blood flow.
 In this case the sizing should be checked to ensure that you are buying the correct size.
 You will feel compression, but they should not cut off circulation or be so tight that they are causing pain.

 Q: How high should they go up on my legs?